p13tarunkk/p13tarunkk.github.io/_posts/2019-10-23-product-vision.md

 * Define MVP - Which product attributes are absolutely critical for meeting the needs selected (build MVP) and therefore for the success of the product ?
 * Identify areas to excel - What are the areas in which the product going to excel ?
 * Identify unique selling points - How does the product compare against existing products, from both competitors and the same company?
 What are the product’s unique selling points?
 What is its target price?
-* Product snapshot - What will the product roughly look like and do ?
+* Build a Product snapshot - What will the product roughly look like and do ?
 * Check Feasibility and Viability of the product along with the effort required
 * Define success criteria - What will be different milestones for the product to achieve (in business and user metrics terms ) across the timeline ?